evgenyneu/SigmaSwiftStatistics/README.md

 **Note**:

   * Returns nil if the dataset contains less than 3 values.
-  * Returns nil if the values in the dataset are the same.
+  * Returns nil if all the values in the dataset are the same.
   * Same as SKEW in Microsoft Excel and Google Docs Sheets.

 #### Formula